 Jobholder name:

 Line manager name:

-Period covered by this review: Date of review:
+Period covered by this review:

 Date of review:

 Summary of Discussion

-To be completed by the Line Manager
+o be completed by the Line Manager

 Record the achievements in relation to the Objectives, Key Results and Personal

 Development Plan for the review period.

-·

 Record any Objectives, Key Results and Personal Development Plan activities not

 achieved and any factors affecting achievement.
 If appropriate, note any action agreed to

 reduce the impact of such factors in the future.

 Record any views on future development needs / opportunities

-Record any action points agreed
+Record any action points agreed Record any action points agreed

+Г

 Line Manager

 The Jobholder has met/ has not met objectives

 Met □ Not Met □

 Signed: Date:

 Jobholder

 Comments (optional)

 Signed: Date: